adjust/xamarin_sdk/doc/android/android.md

 When tapping the button you should now see `Event tracked` in the logs.

-The event instance can be used to configure the event even more before tracking it.
+The event instance can be used to configure the event further before tracking it.

 ### 10. Add callback parameters